Equilateral Triangle Calculator

 Let's take an example from everyday life: we want to find all the parameters of the yield sign.

 Type the given value into the correct box.
-Assume we have a sign with a 36-in side length.
+Assume we have a sign with a 36-inch side length.

 The equilateral triangle calculator finds the other values in no time.
 Now we know that: